holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs:

-- **(a)** the Facilitator gains the authority to judge the accuracy of any arguments made to validate Proposals or Objections in the Circle; and
+- **(a)** the Facilitator gains the authority to judge the logic and relevance of any arguments made to validate Proposals or Objections in the Circle; and
 - **(b)** the Facilitator of the Super-Circle gains a Project to restore due-process within the Circle; and
 - **(c)** the Facilitator of the Super-Circle gains the authority to take over as Facilitator or Secretary of the Circle; and
 - **(d)** the Facilitator of the Super-Circle may assign an additional Circle Lead to the Circle for the duration of the Process Breakdown.
 Any decisions that person makes as Circle Lead trumps and prevents any conflicting decision by another Circle Lead.